mmnaseri/cs-review/README.md

    - `DOCUMENTED`: the code is both well tested and well documented.
 Code marked as documented is expected to have at least been given time complexity analysis using the `@Complexity` annotation.

+  * `@Monitored` denotes the monitor that has been implemented for the given data structure.
+Monitors are observers that observe your data structure's state before/after each modification to make sure that they behave exactly as they should and that they present the same features that were advertised for them.

 Most of the code in this project is properly annotated.
 If you find one that is not, please do not hesitate to report it.

 The Tests